yukaizou2015/StatisticalInference_Project/ProjectReport_ToothGrowth.md

 ---

-# Overview
+# 1. Overview
-This report is the second part of the Coursera statistical inference course project.
+This report is the second part of the Statistical Inference course project.
 In this report, the ToothGrowth data in the R datasets will be analyzed using some basic inferential statistics.
-Exploratory data analyses and summary of the data will be first given.
-After that, comparisons of tooth growth by supp and dose will be performed respectively, with the relevant confidence intervals calculated; different hypotheses and assumptions will be formulated and tested using T statistics.
-Conclusions will be made based on the statistical results.
+Exploratory data analyses and summary of the data are first given.
+After that, comparisons of tooth growth by supp and dose are performed respectively, in which different assumptions, null hypotheses ($H_0$), and alternative hypotheses ($H_a$) are set up and tested using T test.
+Finally, conclusions are made based on the T statistics.

-# Exploratory Analyses on ToothGrowth Data
+# 2. Exploratory Analyses on ToothGrowth Data
 For exploratory plots, see Appendix for reference.
-Based on the plots, in terms of supplements (Figure 1), OJ seems to contribute to a higher tooth growth compared with VC; in terms of dose (Figure 2), a higher dose seems to increase the length of tooth growth.
-Both observations require hypothesis testing.
+Based on the plots, in terms of different supp (Figure 1), VC and OJ seem to have different effects on the length of tooth growth, though it is not very easy to distinguish; in terms of dose (Figure 2), a higher dose seems to increase the length of tooth growth.
+Both observations require two-sided hypothesis testing, which will be explained in details later.

-# Basic Summary of the Data
+# 3. Basic Summary of the Data
+## 3.1 General information:

 ```
 ##       len        supp         dose